Minimal log regular models of hyperbolic curves over discrete valuation fields: -dimensional log regular log schemes

 \begin{proof} If $X^{\log}$ is Zariski log regular and conditions (Exc) and (Str) are satisfied, we have $\sharp F(X)^{(2)}=2$ and condition (Str$_{2}$) is automatically satisfied by Lemma \ref{notationnormalcrossing}.
 Hence, the second assertion follows from the first assertion.

 To show the first assertion, we may assume that $X$ is strictly local by Proposition \ref{minlogdes}.1.
 Again by Proposition \ref{minlogdes}.1, $\widetilde{X}^{\log}\to X^{\log}$ coincides with the desingularization defined in \cite{Ka2}.
-In the following, we use the notation of Notation-Definition \ref{fundnota} and Lemma \ref{conesetting}.1.
-Then each $l_{i}$ corresponds to the valuation defined by the generic point of $E_{i}$.
-Hence, $\widetilde{X}$ is a regular scheme and $D'\cup E$ has normal crossings by \cite[(10.4)]{Ka2} and \cite[(11.6)]{Ka2} (see also Lemma \cite[Lemma 5.2]{Niz}.)
+Hence, $\widetilde{X}$ is a regular scheme and $D'\cup E$ has normal crossings by \cite[(10.4)]{Ka2} and \cite[(11.6)]{Ka2} (see also Lemma \cite[Lemma 5.2]{Niz}).
 In particular, the setting of subsection \ref{exceptionsdivisorsubsection} is satisfied.
-Moreover, the fact that conditions (i), (iii), and (iv) in condition (Exc) and condition (Str) are satisfied follows from the second and third paragraph of \cite[\S2]{M} and \cite[Theorem 2.1]{M}.
+Moreover, it follows from the second and third paragraph of \cite[\S2]{M} and \cite[Theorem 2.1]{M} that conditions (i), (iii), and (iv) in condition (Exc) and condition (Str) are satisfied.
 It suffices to show that condition (ii) in condition (Exc) are satisfied.
+In the following, we use the notation of Lemma \ref{conesetting}.1 and Notation-Definition \ref{fundnota}.
+Then each $l_{i}$ corresponds to the valuation defined by the generic point of $E_{i}$.
 For $1\leq i\leq m$, take an element $p_{i}\in P(i)$.
 Then we have

 This completes the proof of Proposition \ref{2dimfan}. \end{proof}